 Have you gone through the user experience to make sure all the interactive parts work?

-Have you optimized your page?
-Have you clearly defined next steps?
+Did you optimize your thank you page?
+Have you clearly defined expectations and next steps post-conversion?

 Don’t forget about the back-end.
 Your Thank You page is your chance to seal the deal and delight your converted visitors.
 Tell them exactly what to expect, how and when, now that they’ve engaged in your offer.

-Do visitors know exactly what to expect if they engage in your offer?
+Do visitors know exactly what to expect when they engage in your offer?
 Do your visitors know exactly what will happen after clicking your CTA?

-Similar to the Thank You page, make it very clear what happens next.
-Written has a content upgrade on their site that makes it easy to understand how you get the offer.
+Like the Thank You page, make it very clear what happens next.

-Do visitors know, with hardly any cognitive load (aka thinking), what your unique value proposition is?
+Do your landing page visitors know, with hardly any cognitive load (aka thinking), what your unique value proposition is?
 Do visitors know how their lives will benefit from your offer?

 Here’s an example of a cluttered vs. clean landing page:

-Did you include any evidence of other ideal visitors using your offer?
+Do you provide evidence of other ideal visitors benefiting from your offer?

-Basecamp includes at the very bottom of their homepage a graph that shows the exponential amount of accounts that they’ve accumulated since 2004:
+At the very bottom of their homepage, Basecamp includes a graph that shows the exponential amount of accounts that they’ve accumulated since 2004:

-Here’s an example of how featuring a testimonial increased conversion rates by 102.5%:
+Here’s an example where featuring a testimonial with an image increased conversion rates by 102.5%:

-Are your testimonial examples credible and realistic?
+Are the testimonials on your landing page believable (and honest)?
 Did you use real quotes, images and people in your testimonials?
 If you have reviews, did you include both good and bad reviews?

 Basecamp has a long list of real quotes on their homepage as you scroll through:

-Did you remove any chance of inviting negative thinking?
+Did you remove any copy that could incite negative thinking?

-Even though we mean well when adding words like won’t spam or won’t sell emails, having them near your CTA button can deter people from clicking.
-Your visitors likely weren’t even thinking about those negative things until you mentioned them.
+Even though we mean well when we add phrases like “won’t spam” or “won’t sell emails“, having them near your CTA button can deter people from clicking.
+Your visitors probably weren’t even thinking about that stuff until you brought it up.

-You can build more trust in your brand by going beyond solving your visitor’s problem, and appealing to your their emotions.
-Follow this pathway:
+You can build more trust in your brand by going beyond solving your visitor’s problem and appealing to their emotions.
+You can follow this roadmap:

-There’s no perfect landing page without your uber testing of each element… buuut checklists can help you break down the components for a simpler designing process.
+There’s no perfect landing page without your uber testing of each element…buuut checklists can help you break down components for a simpler designing process.
 And you can save time and delegate more easily, too.